jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 Hi there!

-In this lab report, we will focus on improving our working efficiency by 1) streamlining SSH configuration, 2) setting up GitHub access from ieng6, and 3) copying whole directories with scp -r to this remote server.
+In this lab report, we'll focus on improving our working efficiency by 1) streamlining SSH configuration, 2) setting up GitHub access from ieng6, and 3) copying whole directories with scp -r to this remote server.
 In these ways, we'll be able to take advantage of the Linux-based remote system and lift our efficiency when working on both local and remote environments at the same time.

-For this lab, we continue with the Markdown Parse program in which a java file reads a markdown file and detects the URL links in it.
+For demonstration purposes, we're going to continue with the Markdown Parse program in which a java file reads a markdown file and detects the URL links in it.

 ## Streamline SSH Configuration